Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 :::

-As an organization administrator, you can specify whether users federated from third-party identity providers are locally provisioned or not.
-If provisioning is disabled Asgardeo will not store users' PII locally for users federated from an external provider.
+As an organization administrator, you can specify whether users federated from third-party identity providers are If provisioning is disabled, Asgardeo will not store user claims of federated users. provider.

 By default, Asgardeo keeps JIT User Provisioning **disabled** when creating an IdP.